-School will be open for 5 days for all pupils who are returning.
+School will be open for 5 days for all pupils.

 To minimise risk of contact between parents and pupils we have decided to stagger start and end times.

-AM provision from 8.00 will be offered, but breakfast will not be provided.
+AM provision from 8.00 will be offered for breakfast club if required.

 All late arrivals from 9.00am onwards will come through the main office.

 All parents must enter school through the main gates on the playground.
 The front entrance to school will not be used except for those entering school for breakfast club between 8.00 – 8.20am.

 All parents will be asked to queue with social distancing of 2 metres apart when dropping off and collecting their child from school.
 There will be 3 drop off and collection points.

 Parents must queue with 2 meters apart.
 There should be no gatherings of parents.
 Parents will not be able to speak to teachers at the beginning or end of the day in person.
 If you need to speak to a member of staff, please phone the school or communicate through the class email or contact forms on the school website.